 Art Versus Design

 Many of Yoshioka’s works involved experimental processes and often portray elements in nature.
 Clouds, for example, was an installation that established by countless numbers of fibers hanging from the ceiling over the entire exhibition space.
-The transparent fibers created a cloudy atmosphere and are the imitation of a natural phenomenon.
+The transparent fibers created a cloudy atmosphere and are imitation of a natural phenomenon.

 Many of Yoshioka’s works involved experimental processes and often portray elements in nature.
 Clouds, for example, was an installation that established by countless numbers of fibers hanging from the ceiling over the entire exhibition space.
-The transparent fibers created a cloudy atmosphere and are the imitation of a natural phenomenon.
+The transparent fibers created a cloudy atmosphere and are imitation of a natural phenomenon.

 Sunday, November 16, 2008